Mercedes-Benz Vito: Production

 Production of V-Class in Vitoria, Spain plant began in March 2014, followed by Mercedes-Benz Vito in autumn 2014.
-Also, it started production in Argentina and production at the Fujian Daimler plant in Fúzhōu, China started in March 2016.
+Also, it started production in Argentina and production at the Fujian Daimler plant in Fuzhou, China started in March 2016.

 The one petrol engine on offer is only sold in certain markets: in USA and Canada as the Metris, and in China and Indonesia as the Mercedes-Benz V260.

+Facelift

+Presented on 27 July 2023 was the revised W447 V-Class.
+For the 2024 model year, the new front fascia adds a larger radiator grille, surrounded by an LED light band, initially introduced onto the W214.
+The facelift also comes with multi-beam headlights, while the Mercedes-Benz logo is mounted onto the bonnet.
+Prominent Mercedes-Benz lettering has been added, as well as five new colour options.
+New wheel designs, which feature the aerodynamically optimised 17-, 18-, and 19-inch wheels are available.
+The interior introduces a new instrument panel and a new touchscreen running the newest Mercedes-Benz User Experience (MBUX) system.
+The new EQV and V-Class models feature dual 12.3-inch widescreen displays, while the Vito and eVito models both come with a 10.25-inch central touchscreen, as well as a new instrument cluster that features a new 5.5-inch display, positioned between the speedometer and the tachometer.
+The new infotainment system features music streaming, navigation with augmented reality, and the new "Hey Mercedes" on-board assistant.

+Unlike the previous models, the EQV and V-Class minivans both feature sliding doors on both side, while models with automatic transmissions feature an electronic parking brake as standard.
+KEYLESS-GO which comes with a keyless entry and start is available, as well as other features such as wireless smartphone charging, automatically dimming rear cabin lighting for trips at night, and 64-colour ambient interior lighting are available as additional luxuries.
+The MBUX system can also monitor other features of the vehicle.
+For example, if there's a refrigerated cargo space behind the cabin, the systems ensure the driver area stays at an optimized temperature.
+New safety systems, including driver drowsiness detection, automatic headlights, active cruise control and updated autonomous emergency braking with cross traffic assist.
+The V-Class features semi-autonomous cruise, as well as an auto-park function that features a 360-degree camera.
+Blind spot assist, lane keeping assist, a reversing camera and Intelligent Speed assist available safety systems.

 Engines

 BlueEFFICIENCY package is standard on all versions of V-Class featuring the 7G-TRONIC PLUS automatic transmission and is optionally available for all variants with 6-speed manual transmission.

 Blue Efficiency package is available for Vito with OM 651 engine and rear-wheel drive, and standard for all Vito models with automatic transmission and a car registration.

 Overboost is available for vehicles with 7G-TRONIC PLUS transmission and AGILITY SELECT, with transmission mode set to "Comfort" (C), "Sport" (S), or "Manual" (M).